-DataFlex can work with any popular database management system (DBMS).
-DataFlex comes with the necessary database Connectivity Kits that allow you to utilize those DBMS in your project, but for the purposes of this introduction we will limit ourselves to the embedded DataFlex database, our native database.
+DataFlex can work with any popular database management system.
+For instance, the combination of DataFlex Personal and Microsoft SQL Express is very powerful.
+DataFlex comes with the necessary database drivers, but for our introduction we will limit ourselves to the embedded DataFlex database.
+Use the DataFlex Studio to maintain databases.

-Databases are maintained in the DataFlex Studio.
 The Studio allows for the creation of tables, the definition of business rules and custom coding.

-At a later time, you may easily convert native tables to any other supported database backend using the available DataFlex conversion tools that will not only perform the conversion of table structures but also their existing data.
+At a later date, you can easily convert the tables in the native database to any other supported database backend.
+You may use the available DataFlex tools to automatically perform the conversion of existing data as well as table structures.